Brita Filter Refill: How To Replace Your Filters

 The next step is to remove the water supply hose from your Brita filter.
 You can do this by unscrewing it and then taking it off the back end of your smart water dispenser.

 The dispenser is controlled by an electronic indicator which is activated by simply filling the pitcher with water.

 Rinse the filter again

-After attaching the lid, you can now rinse your Brita Stream Filter again to make sure that all the soap is removed from it.
-Make sure that you do this carefully not to damage your filter or have a water leak out of it.
+After attaching the lid, you can now rinse your Brita Stream Filter again to ensure that all the soap is removed.
+Make sure that you do this carefully to avoid damaging your filter or having a water leak out.